Skip to the content.

 Understanding deep neural networks is my recent interest.
 Deep learning was not my area.
 I became interested in it mostly because of the deep reinforcement learning.
 I took a look at the literature for about three years.
 Some problems, which seem quite fundamental, remain poorly understood or unsolved.
 This aroused my curiosity.
 The work on class interference, decision boundary and step-size planning summarize my readings and thinking in this regard.

 I worked on multi-step linear Dyna-style planning, model-based approximate policy iteration, and a reinforcement learning perspective for PageRank.
 I explored reinforcement learning for NCSoft game studio in San Francisco.
 I was the founding PM of a few joint lab projects between University of Alberta and Huawei Technologies Canada.
 I have mentored 20 graduate students from UofA.
-I’m an adjunct professor at Department of Computing Science, University of Alberta.
+I was an adjunct professor at Department of Computing Science, University of Alberta.

 My google scholar